 - Family therapy

 Are you or a loved one seeking support for anxiety and alcohol use?
 The Recovery Village Columbus offers dual-diagnosis treatment for individuals through inpatient, partial hospitalization, intensive outpatient and outpatient programming.
-We also provide trauma-formed care, EMDR and canine therapy.
+We also provide trauma-formed care such as EMDR.
 As proud partners of the VA Community Care Network, we work with VA benefits and offer FORTITUDE, a specialty track for veterans and first responders.
 Reach out to a Recovery Advocate today by calling 855-502-6158, and we’ll help you start your recovery journey.